civicrm/civicrm-sysadmin-guide/docs/upgrade/wordpress.md

 Delete all files in your `templates_c` directory

-* In CiviCRM 4.7 and above:
+!!! note In CiviCRM 4.7 and above:
     `<wordpress_root>/<content-dir>/uploads/civicrm/templates_c`

+!!! note For CiviCRM 4.6 and older:
+    `<wordpress_root>/<content-dir>/plugins/files/civicrm/templates_c`

 ## Copy back your extensions
 1. Restore the extensions that were previously backed up into the folder where you originally backed up your extensions at the start of the upgrade process.